apvarna/Books-Stats/README.md

-## My tracker (last update: August 2024)
+## My tracker (last update: December 2024)

 After learning Power BI, I developed a dashboard to provide a clearer and more comprehensive view of my reading habits.
-I typically update these trackers at the end of each month.

 Each page shows unique information.
-Please see below

 ### Homepage
 This page displays my overall reading statistics, with options to filter by date and page count.
 It includes a dynamically updating list of all the books I've read, which adjusts automatically based on the selected filters.